section-engineering-education/engineering-education/content/articles/simulating-a-simple-epidemic-spreading-process-on-graphs/index.md

 We are going to model the epidemic as follows:

-- every vertex will be in one of the following states:
+- Every vertex will be in one of the following states:
   - S — Susceptible
   - I — Infected
   - R — Recovered
-- at each time step:
+- At each time step:
-  - some exposed susceptible vertices (neighbors of the previously infected vertices) are going to be infected
+  - Some exposed susceptible vertices (neighbors of the previously infected vertices) are going to be infected.
-  - the previously infected vertices will recover and be no longer susceptible or infectious
+  - The previously infected vertices will recover and will no longer be susceptible or infectious.

 That’s a simple model and it’s actually meant to be!
 But at the end of the tutorial, you will be able to make your own modifications and add new features or dynamics as you want.